mudassir-awan/mudassir-awan.github.io/_pages/about.md

 **News**

-- I will be presenting our paper on Model Mediated Teleoperation for online Texture modeling and rendering at [ICRA-2023](https://www.icra2023.org/) on [**1st June, 2023** at Excel London](https://www.icra2023.org/programme-1fc3).
+- I will be presenting our paper on Model Mediated Teleoperation for online Texture modeling and rendering at [ICRA-2023](https://www.icra2023.org/) on [1st June,2023 at Excel London](https://www.icra2023.org/programme-1fc3).

 - One paper got accepted at [UR-2023](https://2023.ubiquitousrobots.org/) conference on "Drone Haptics for 3DOF Force Feedback"  **(April 2023)**.